Maritime drug smuggling into Australia: Cocaine

-Cocaine is another drug that is increasing in popularity amongst drug users in Australia, with sharply increasing cocaine seizures in Australia.
+Cocaine in Australia is another drug that is increasing in popularity amongst drug users in Australia, with sharply increasing cocaine seizures in Australia.
 The majority of the cocaine originates in South and Central America, and much of this is smuggled to Australia via island states in the South Pacific, where cocaine-trafficking cartels have set up base in order to import cocaine into Australia.
 There is a trend where this cocaine is smuggled aboard yachts travelling to and from Australia and South Pacific states/territories such as Vanuatu, Tahiti, and New Caledonia.
 Seven hundred kilograms of cocaine smuggled on a yacht was seized by Australian Federal Police in 2011, and another 750 kilograms were seized in 2013.
 However, cocaine is also smuggled into Australia through freight, the postal system and through couriers.
 With record prices in Australia, it is self explanatory that groups such as Mexican cartels are targeting Australia.
 While a kilogram of cocaine sold in the US still represents a profit for the cartel, there is a significant mark-up for that same kilogram in Australia, with a kilogram being worth $16,000 in Brownsville, Texas, and $250,000 in Sydney.

 There have been several notable maritime cocaine busts in Australia in recent years.
 In 2017, 700 kilograms of cocaine moved from Tahiti to the East Coast of Australia in a yacht were seized after a multi-agency investigation involving the Australian Border Force, Australian Criminal Intelligence Commission, Australian Federal Police and New South Wales Police Force.